Transgender

 It's a boy!
 It's a girl!
 Gender is often defined by the external sex organs of an individual and is assigned at birth.
 But gender identity comes from the brain.
 It's an individual's psychological sense of their own maleness, femaleness or nonbinary-ness and it cannot be determined by another person.

-The traditional model of gender identity was binary, meaning there were only the two choices: male or female, but there are many individuals who don’t feel they fit into either category or report that their gender identity doesn’t match their body.
+The traditional model of gender identity was binary, meaning there were only the two choices: male or female, but there are many individuals who don't feel they fit into either category or report that their gender identity doesn't match their body.
 Learning about the terms currently used to describe gender can increase our understanding of what a child may be experiencing in this regard.
-This can can also promote acceptance, which is so important, as acceptance, especially from family members, protects these youth from depression, suicidal thoughts and other risk factors
+This can also promote acceptance, which is so important, as acceptance, especially from family members, protects these youth from depression, suicidal thoughts and other risk factors

 He She Ze and We